-A. It shall be unlawful for any person to drive, operate or permit to be operated a taxicab upon the streets of the County or to solicit or pick up taxicab passengers within the County without first having paid a nonrefundable fee as provided for herein for each such vehicle so licensed and without first having obtained for each such vehicle a taxicab vehicle license under the provisions of this chapter from the Director.
-Such license shall be valid for one calendar year from the date of issue and shall expire on the anniversary of the date of issue of the next succeeding calendar year unless sooner suspended or revoked.
-It shall be unlawful for any person to drive, operate or keep for hire or pay within the limits of the County any taxicabs not equipped as required by § 336-19 or which has not been inspected as required by § 336-18 or which does not display the inspection sticker as required by § 336-18I.

-- B. The annual fee for each vehicle so licensed shall be determined by resolution of the Broome County Legislature. - C. For each vehicle licensed as a taxicab hereunder, the Director shall issue a sticker of uniform design.
+- A. It shall be unlawful for any person to drive, operate or permit to be operated a taxicab upon the streets of the County or to solicit or pick up taxicab passengers within the County without first having paid a nonrefundable fee as provided for herein for each such vehicle so licensed and without first having obtained for each such vehicle a taxicab vehicle license under the provisions of this chapter from the Director.
+Such license shall be valid for one calendar year from the date of issue unless sooner suspended or revoked.
+It shall be unlawful for any person to drive, operate or keep for hire or pay within the limits of the County any taxicabs without a valid vehicle license and inspection sticker issued herein. - B. For each vehicle licensed as a taxicab hereunder, the Director shall issue a sticker of uniform design.
 Each sticker shall display a unique number as provided in this chapter and shall show the expiration date of said taxicab vehicle license.
-Each sticker shall also display the vehicle identification number for the vehicle being licensed as a taxicab.
+Each sticker shall also display the vehicle identification number for the vehicle being licensed as a

+- taxicab.
 Such sticker shall be affixed to a location at the discretion of the Director.
-Each taxi company shall be assigned a unique number, and each vehicle operated by each such company shall be assigned a unique number with said company; thus, each vehicle shall have a unique number in the form AB-CD where AB is the number assigned to the company and CD is the number assigned to each vehicle operated by each such company. - D. The acceptance by an owner or operator of a license issued under this chapter is conditioned upon and shall be sufficient evidence of the continuing consent of such owner or operator and of the driver of each and every taxicab vehicle to display the public notice as required by and described in § 336-17 of this chapter and to consent to any such stop and visual inspection by any law enforcement agency within the County. - E. The County shall issue new stickers as described in this section annually or at such other times as the County shall determine to be appropriate and necessary.
+Each taxi company shall be assigned a unique number, and each vehicle operated by each such company shall be assigned a unique number with said company. - C. The acceptance by an owner or operator of a license issued under this chapter is conditioned upon and shall be sufficient evidence of the continuing consent of such owner or operator and of the driver of each and every taxicab vehicle to display the public notice as required by and described in § 336-17 of this chapter and to consent to any such stop and visual inspection by any law enforcement agency within the County. - D. The County shall issue new stickers as described in this section annually or at such other times as the County shall determine to be appropriate and necessary.